broadinstitute/polyphonia/README.md

 TODO

+Depending on availability of material and the stage at which contamination occurred, contaminated samples could be resequenced or subjected to other follow-up.
+It is important to critically examine flagged potential cross-contamination and consider [alternative explanations](#important-caveats) for shared alleles: not all flagged sample pairs will be true instances of cross-contamination or require resequencing.

 ## Important Caveats

 Not all potential cross-contamination flagged by polyphonia will be true cross-contamination.
 You should examine and verify any potential cross-contamination that polyphonia flags.